wp-plugins/ats2go-jobs/README.txt

 Find out how ATS2go can transform your recruitment process:
 [Watch our Video](https://www.youtube.com/watch?v=RXdI-f74eJs "Watch our Video") Not got an ATS2go account?
 No problem.
-Simply visit [ww.ats2go.com](www.ats2go.com "www.ats2go.com"), email [info@ats2go.com](info@ats2go.com "info@ats2go.com") or call 0844 324 5027 and press Option 1 and we’ll get you set up in no time.
+Simply visit [ww.ats2go.com](www.ats2go.com "www.ats2go.com"), email [info@ats2go.com](info@ats2go.com "info@ats2go.com") or call 0844 324 5027 and press Option 1 and we'll get you set up in no time.

 == Installation ==

 1. Use the automatic installer or unzip and upload the folder wp-ats2go_jobs via FTP client to the wp-content/plugins directory.
-2. Activate the plugin through the ‘Plugins’ menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Connect your ATS2go account to the plugin by inserting your “Verification Code” into the settings page field.
 4. Decide which page(s) you want your jobs list to reside and paste in the provided ATS2go Jobs short code.